Rodhrah-Rohin/docker-server-boilerplate/.github/README.md

 	- setup.sh - first time initialization to help properly set up, install, and configure docker with docker compose __suggested to delete this file after a completed install__
 	- genenv.sh - generate a bunch of env files securely to use in compose files
 	- gensec.sh - generate a bunch of secret files securely to use in compose files
+	- genstack.sh - generate stack level envs to hide ports and other sensitive data

 - run.sh - the list of commands fired to setup/update the services